-Similarly, life saving irrigation, particularly in weather erratic condition helps a lot the farmer to secure his crops.
+Similarly, life saving irrigation, particularly in erratic weather condition helps the farmers a lot to secure their crops.
 Various water bodies, irrigation canals and micro irrigation systems have been created by the programme to create irrigation potential in the programme villages.
-This provides life saving irrigation in kharif (Rainy) season when there is a dry spell for 10 - 15 days during the crop growth season.
+This provides life saving irrigation during kharif (Rainy) season when there is a dry spell for 10-15 days during the season.

 Besides, the farmers are now taking rabi (winter) crops with the available water from these sources and take second and third crop in one year of time.
-About 77% of the farmers reported an increase in crop production area and 72% of them said that it's due to the programme activities.
+About 70% of the farmers are reporting that there is an increase in crop production area and 87% of them opine that it's due to the programme activities.

-Also 68% of the farmers have reported that the irrigation has been increased and 90% have said it's due to the programme interventions.
-This impacts not only increases the crop production and productivity in these remote tribal villages rather saves the crop loss due to uneven weather conditions and other environmental effects.
+However it is very interesting to note that 68% of the farmers have reported that the irrigation has been increased and most of them (92%) have said that it's due to the programme interventions.
+This impact not only increases the crop production and productivity in these remote tribal villages rather saves the crop loss due to uneven weather conditions and other environmental effects.

-Cash crops and high value crops:
+Cash crops and high value crops

-61% farmers have adopted growing cash/ high value crops, in addition to their food crop compared to 55% during last year.
+56% farmers have adopted growing cash/ high value crops, in addition to their food crop compared to only 61% during last year.

-It is just not crop production or productivity, the practice of growing cash/ high value crops by the farmers have been very encouraging in the programme area.
-About 61% of the farmers have adopted growing cash/ high value crops along with their food crop this year in comparison to 55% during last year.
-The preferred crops in this category are vegetables, ground nut, sun flower and cowpea.
-Besides, it is encouraging to observe that the 75% of the farmers are now adopting various agriculture technology promoted by the programme in comparison to 73% during last year.
+Just not crop production or productivity, the practice of growing cash/ high value crops by the farmers have been very encouraging in the programme area.
+About 56% of the farmers have adopted growing cash/ high value crops along with their food crop this year in comparison to 61% during last year.
+The preferred crops in this category are vegetables, ground nut, sun flower and cowpea etc. Besides, it is encouraging to observe that 79% of the farmers are now adopting various agriculture technology promoted by the programme in comparison to 75% during last year.

-The most successful technology adopted by the farmer is seed replacement which almost doubles the production of the crop.
+The most successful technology adopted by the farmer is seed replacements which almost double the production of the crop.
 This is followed by the growing vegetables/ cash crops, kitchen/ nutritional garden and double cropping mainly due to availability of irrigation facilities.
-The following chart presents the status of the farmers adopting various technologies in the programme villages.
+The following charts present the status of the farmers adopting various technologies in the programme villages.